-The Industrial Computer Fundamentals Certificate Program emphasizes the basic skills needed to begin a career in the Computer Engineering Technology field.
-Designed for high school graduates or those entering industry for the first time.
-The program covers several essential areas.
-These areas include: introduction to engineering technology, microcomputer applications such as word processing and spreadsheets, introduction to electric circuits, digital circuits, and introduction to C++ programming.
+The Industrial Computer Fundamentals Certificate Program emphasizes the basic skills needed to begin a career in the computer engineering technology field.
+Designed for high school graduates or those entering industry for the first time, the program covers several essential areas.
+These areas include: introduction to engineering technology; microcomputer applications such as word processing and spreadsheets; introduction to electric circuits; digital circuits; introduction to C++ programming.

 Certificate candidates cannot already hold a degree in Computer Engineering Technology.
-Candidates must also meet the requirements of a First-Time College Student or Transfer Student (see the Admissions section).
+Candidates must also meet the requirements of a first-time college student or transfer student (see the Admissions section of the current Southwest Catalog).
 Candidates must take at least 16 of the 19 hours at Southwest.
 Each student should assure that he or she has met the prerequisites before attempting to register for a course.
 The program is designed as a two-semester sequence.

-Students who complete this certificate program will be qualified to enter the Cooperative Education (Co-op) Program and/or entry-level positions in industry.
-The purpose of the Co-op Program is to train students in the industrial world, combining classroom with industrial experience.
+Students who complete this certificate program will be qualified to enter the Cooperative Education (Co-op) program and/or entry-level positions in industry.
+The purpose of the Co-op program is to train students in the industrial world, combining classroom with industrial experience.
 Many employers participating in Co-op provide tuition for students who wish to continue their education.